Who have provinces have pegged to receive COVID-19 vaccines in the coming weeks?

 British Columbia

-B.C.'s plan reveals that after the most vulnerable groups have been immunized, shots will be given out according to age, with the oldest residents first in line.
+The second phase set to wrap up in March includes people aged 80 and above, Indigenous elders 65 and up, Indigenous communities that didn't receive vaccine in the first phase, as well as more health-care workers and vulnerable populations living and working in certain congregate settings.

-Currently hospital workers, those living in Indigenous communities, and long-term care residents, staff and essential visitors are among those being vaccinated in Stage 1 of the province's plan.
+The third phase of B.C.'s immunization campaign is set to start in April and last until June, reaching people between the ages of 60 and 79, along with those who are highly clinically vulnerable, such as cancer patients.

-Stage 2 will include people 80 and older, Indigenous seniors over 65, general medical practitioners and specialists.
+B.C.'s plan for the general population is based on age, with the oldest residents first in line.

 ---